Rotary vane pumps

 The Fluid-o-Tech vane pumps

-How a rotary vane pumps works
+What is a rotary vane pump

 Vane pumps are available with different types of vane: sliding, flexible, oscillating, rotating, and external vanes.
 The vane pumps are known for their dry-priming, easy maintenance, and good suction characteristics throughout the life of the pump.